ishaanjav/Codeforces-Auto-Submitter/README.md

 1. On **lines 17-19** uncomment the Web Browser you have.
 2. On **lines 36 and 38** enter your username and password.
 This is so that the program can log into your Codeforces account.
  - **If you look at the program *(just a single python file)* you'll see that it does not store or send information anywhere and the code has comments for every step in the process.**
-3. On **line 51** copy-paste the path/directory where your solution code is stored.
+3. On **line 51** copy-paste the path/directory where your code your solutions.

 ***Optional:***

 4. On **line 57** change the file extension based on the language your code is in.
 - **EX:** If you are submitting a C++ file, type "cpp".
 If your solution is in Java type "java", etc.
-5. The auto submitter will submit a file starting with the Problem ID *(234C, 1045E, etc)* and ending in the file extension you specified.
+5. The auto submitter will submit a file starting with the Problem ID *(234C, 1045E, etc)* and ending in the file extension you specified. *(EX: 234C_Weather.cpp)*
 - If you name your solution with a different convention, you can modify the condition in **line 61** to select the correct file

 #### That's it!
 You're ready to use the Auto Submitter to have your Codeforces solutions automatically submitted with a single command!